On the interplay between embedded graphs and delta-matroids: The Penrose and characteristic polynomials

 as required. \end{proof}

 We note that the twisted duality relation for the ribbon graph version of the transition polynomial from~\cite{EMM} can be recovered from Proposition~\ref{prop.qd} and Theorem~\ref{t.tdrandual}.

-In~\cite{BHpre2}, R.~Brijder and H.~Hoogeboom give a recursion relation (and a recursive definition) for the transition polynomial of a vf-safe delta-matroid, which we now reformulate. \begin{theorem} Let $D=(E,{\mathcal{F}})$ be a vf-safe delta-matroid and let $e\in E$. \begin{enumerate} \item If $e$ is a trivial orientable ribbon loop, then
+In~\cite{BHpre2}, Brijder and Hoogeboom give a recursion relation (and a recursive definition) for the transition polynomial of a vf-safe delta-matroid, which we now reformulate. \begin{theorem}[(Brijder and Hoogeboom~\cite{BHpre2})] Let $D=(E,{\mathcal{F}})$ be a vf-safe delta-matroid and let $e\in E$. \begin{enumerate} \item If $e$ is a loop, then

 \item If $e$ is a trivial non-orientable ribbon loop, then

 \item If $e$ is a coloop, then

 \item If $e$ does not meet the above conditions, then